 The most important thing is that you feel you can speak to me about the things on your mind, and this is something you will figure out in our first session - whether that's in person or online.
 In time, you will hopefully get to a point where you can open up in the way you feel you need to so that you can understand yourself better, and you can live your life more fully.
 What is the difference between counselling and psychotherapy?
 Both counselling and psychotherapy are often used interchangeably but essentially they both refer to talking therapy.
 Very often counselling is used to describe short-term or goal-specific work, and psychotherapy is open-ended and works on people’s deep seated emotions and issues from the past which is why more time is needed.
 My training and professional experience are in both counselling and psychotherapy and this is why I offer open-ended and short-term therapy.
 If you feel that you have a number of things to work on, or if the difficulties you are experiencing have come up in your life over many years, open-ended therapy might be a more suitable option for you.

 Where do I practice?
-On Tuesdays I practice from rooms in E1 which is between Shoreditch and the City of London, I currently have afternoon appointments available at this location.
-On Monday evenings I work out of rooms at The Awareness Centrewhich isan 8 minute walk from Clapham South Tube and is well served by buses throughout South London, going into Central London.
+On Tuesdays I practice from rooms in E1 which is between Shoreditch and the City of London, I have a 7pm slot available at this location.
+On Monday evenings I work out of rooms at The Awareness Centre(currently full)which isan 8 minute walk from Clapham South Tube and is well served by buses throughout South London, going into Central London.
 For location maps, please visit the Contact page.